Lie Theory for Asymptotic Symmetries in General Relativity: The NU Group

 \section{Introduction and statement of results}

-In \cite{Prinz_Schmeding_1} we have studied the Lie group structure of the Bondi--Metzner--Sachs (BMS) group \cite{Bondi_VdBurg_Metzner,Sachs} from the viewpoint of infinite-dimensional geometry.
+In \cite{Prinz_Schmeding_1}, we studied the Lie group structure of the Bondi--Metzner--Sachs (BMS) group \cite{Bondi_VdBurg_Metzner,Sachs} from the viewpoint of infinite-dimensional geometry.
 The BMS group is defined as the subgroup of spacetime-diffeomorphisms that preserve asymptotic flatness in the sense of Bondi, Van der Burg, Metzner and Sachs.
+Asymptotically flat spacetimes are ideally suited to study gravitational waves, which were first experimentally verified at LIGO in 2016 \cite{Abbott_et-al}, and their corresponding symmetry groups provide useful insight into the gravitational \(S\)-matrix via soft-scattering theorems for the corresponding Feynman rules \cite{Weinberg,Strominger,He_et-al}, cf.\ \cite{Prinz} and the references therein.
 In this article we extend our investigations to the Newman--Unti (NU) group \cite{Newman_Unti}, which turns out to be much more involved.
 On the level of Lie algebras it is a well-known fact that the corresponding Lie algebras of the BMS and NU groups are related via the following direct sum decomposition \cite{Barnich:2009se,Barnich:2010eb}

 where \(\mathfrak{nu}_4\) and \(\mathfrak{bms}_4\) denote the respective Lie algebras for the NU and BMS groups in 4 dimensions of spacetime and \(\mathfrak{conf}_\scri\) denotes the abelian Lie algebra of conformal rescalings on scri \(\scri\), the corresponding null boundary of the spacetime.
-Interestingly, this decomposition is not compatible with the smooth structure and does therefore not carry over to the level global Lie group level.
+Interestingly, this decomposition is not compatible with the smooth structure and does therefore not carry over to the global Lie group level.
 More precisely, there is a topological obstruction which is similar to the situation for diffeomorphism groups of non-compact manifolds.
-There the Lie algebra of the diffeomorphism group needs to be defined as the Lie algebra of compactly supported vector fields and is not equal to the Lie algebra of all vector fields.
+There, the Lie algebra of the diffeomorphism group needs to be defined as the Lie algebra of compactly supported vector fields and is not equal to the Lie algebra of all vector fields.
 Unfortunately, this restriction is not compatible with the decomposition of equation~\eqref{eqn:decomposition_nu-bms-conf}.
 In the following, we will briefly compare the BMS and NU groups from a physical and from a mathematical perspective.
 Furthermore, we refer to our previous article \cite{Prinz_Schmeding_1} for a general introduction to asymptotic symmetry groups in General Relativity and infinite-dimensional Lie groups.